carbon-language/carbon-lang/docs/design/generics/details.md

 }
 ```

-To name such a constraint:
+To name such a constraint, you may use a `let` or a `constraint` declaration:

 ```
 let Point2DInterface:! auto = NSpacePoint where .N == 2;